 - Recovery exercises: these are light exercises designed to stimulate the movement of the lymphatic fluid outside the limb.

-- Lymphatic drainage manua: the lymphedema therapist uses special massage techniques to move fluid to working lymph nodes, where they drain.
+- Lymphatic drainage manual: the lymphedema therapist uses special massage techniques to move fluid to work lymph nodes, where they drain.
 The lymphedema therapist also teaches several massage techniques that can be used during the maintenance phase.

 - Multilayer lymphedema bandage: The muscles surrounding the lymphatic vessels and the nodes move the fluid through the lymphatic system.
-Just like the blood circulation, there is no central pump (heart).
+Like blood circulation, there is no central pump (heart).

-Patients will also be taught how to apply their own bandages and compression garments correctly so that they can continue during the maintenance period.
+Patients will also be taught how to apply their bandages and compression garments correctly to continue during the maintenance period.

 Surgery has historically had disappointing results compared to non-surgical therapies for lymphedema.

-However, a new surgical technique with liposuction has proven to be more successful.
-Removes fat from the affected limb, resulting in less swelling.
+However, a new surgical technique with liposuction has proven more successful.
+Removes fat from the affected limb, resulting in minor swelling.